-The Suntory Group procures a portion of its coffee beans, which are a vital ingredient for coffee, from the "Fazenda Bau” Farm, which is a specialty coffee farm in Minas Gerais, Brazil, as we aim for the highest quality and stable supply of coffee beans.
+The Suntory Group procures a portion of its coffee beans, from the "Fazenda Bau" farm, which is a specialty coffee farm in Minas Gerais, Brazil, as we aim for the highest quality and sustainable supply of coffee beans.
 Fazenda Bau has acquired international certifications from organizations that include the Rainforest Alliance*1 and UTZ*2, and they are highly praised for their thorough quality management and workplace environment.
-The Suntory Group promotes sustainability throughout the supply chain in order to bring safe and reliable products to customers now and into the future.

 - *1Rainforest Alliance: International non-profit organization established with purpose of preserving the global environment through protecting the rainforests in 1987.

 - *2UTZ: International certification program for sustainable agriculture.
 Certification is only give to those that fulfill all standards in appropriate farming practices and farm maintenance, safe and healthy labor conditions, abolition of child labor, etc.